WilliamJin123/AgnoCode/README.md

 ### Multi-Agent Architecture
 - Ability to parallelize agent tasks (inherent)
+- Subagents (better designed, more readily used vs Claude Code)
+- Everything is in the name of making context LEAN
-- Options for detailed planning with or without HITL
+- Options for detailed planning with or without HITL (equivalent to Claude Code's planning mode)
+- LATER: Build some pre-existing agent "profiles" (code reviewer, planner for UI, planner for Backend Infra, etc.)

 ### Enhanced Search
 - Basic web search
 - Exa search
 - Git and GitHub repo searching (pyGithub)
+- Documentation Search: [Context7](https://github.com/upstash/context7) MCP for documentation (better yet, make it a custom agent skill)

 ### Writing Code
 - Expect the agent to give plans and justify every change